My name is Harm (44), and I live in the Netherlands,

 Look at some of the projects I have done, and am currently working on...

 If you like what you have seen here, keep in touch...

 When I was just a little boy, many moons ago, my interest in technology soon became clear.

-I had a lot of Lego Technics as a kid, I've build a flew model airplanes for over 20 years, made large stunt kites, build computers and arcade cabinets, did some masonry, welding and plumbing, created computer programs and designed websites and 3D graphics, worked on (classic) mopeds and motorcycles, helped my best friend with his British V8 sports car, and I've even started making maille armor about 12 years ago.
+I had a lot of Lego Technics as a kid, I've built and flew model airplanes for over 20 years, made large stunt kites, built computers and arcade cabinets, did some masonry, welding and plumbing, created computer programs and designed websites and 3D graphics, worked on (classic) mopeds and motorcycles, helped my best friend with his British V8 sports car, and I've even started making maille armor about 12 years ago.

 Yeah...
 I like to keep busy ;-)

 I got possessed with the voodoo hocus pocus of electricity quite early in life.
 My dad had a Philips EE2010 electronics set, and together we built the projects in the book.
 I think I soldered my first circuit when I was about 8 years old.